wondering-packet/learning-vault/Git/Exercises/E002 - Rebase.md

 # rebasing
 git checkout feature/rebase
 Switched to branch 'feature/rebase'
-Your branch is up to date with 'origin/feature/rebase'.  # This means you pushed 'feature/rebase' earlier.
+Your branch is up to date with 'origin/feature/rebase'.  # This means I pushed 'feature/rebase' earlier.
 This is key for the push failure below!
 YES, I AM STUPID !! git rebase main
 Successfully rebased and updated refs/heads/feature/rebase.

 # few things to note:
 # 1. see now there are 3 new commits on top of our last commit 6a01500
 # 2. commits 040432a -> 72be6f5 -> 10659aa have been replayed from the original d70242d -> a751c39 -> 4f88169 commits (in feature/rebase)
-# 3. d70242d -> a751c39 -> 4f88169 these commits should been detached & no longer be seen but since I pushed my rebase branch earlier they are still showing up in history; anyways as long as you haven't pushed your new commits - you will no longer see .
+# 3. d70242d -> a751c39 -> 4f88169 these commits should been detached & no longer be seen but since I pushed my rebase branch earlier they are still showing up in history; anyways as long as you haven't pushed your new commits - you will no longer see these old commits in the history.
 This is why it is extremely important that you DO NOT push your commits; imagine you pushed your commit 4f88169 then someone pulled it & s/he started working on the branch, now if you rebase - the entire history will be rewritten for the branch, 4f88169 commit will get detatched & be recreated with a new commit hash.
 Now when that other user tries to push his/her changes they will get divergent history.
 git log --oneline --graph --all
 * 10659aa (HEAD -> feature/rebase) rebase: v3
 * 72be6f5 rebase: v2
 * 040432a rebase: v1
 * 6a01500 (origin/main, main) main: new features v2
-| * 4f88169 (origin/feature/rebase) rebase: v3
+| * 4f88169 (origin/feature/rebase) rebase: v3  # old commit; shouldn't be here
-| * a751c39 rebase: v2
+| * a751c39 rebase: v2                          # old commit; shouldn't be here
-| * d70242d rebase: v1
+| * d70242d rebase: v1                          # old commit; shouldn't be here
 |/
 | * 5cfa15d (feature/logout) logout: new feature v1
 |/